kylelin47/cities-database/README.md

 TESTING YOUR CHANGES:
 =============================
 You can upload to your personal website and test it there (remember to set permissions properly for all files!)
-or download PHP, configure PHP, download Oracle Instant Client, and run a local server.
+or download PHP, configure PHP, download Oracle Instant Client, and run a local server with Gatorlink VPN.
 Long process, would not recommend.
+However, once it's setup it's very convenient.
+Talk to me (Kyle) in person if you want me to show you how.

 HOW TO CREATE FILES AND SUCH:
 =============================